 Remarkable evidence of continuous occupation of Idaho site, going back 16,000 years

-Just exactly as local Native Americans have always claimed!
+Exactly as local Native Americans have always claimed!

 Coopers Ferry projectile points